qos-ch/slf4j/README.md

 SLF4J uses Maven as its build tool.

-All versions upto and including 1.7.x require Java 5 or later to build.
-SLF4J version 2.0.x requires Java 9 or later.
+SLF4J version 2.0.x will run under Java 8 but requires Java 9 or later to build.

 # How to contribute pull requests